orbitdb/field-manual/01_Tutorial/00_Introduction.md

 * Type the examples in, do not copy and paste.
 * **What just happened?** sections are interspersed to explain in depth what happens on a technical level
 * This tutorial attempts to be as _agnostic_ as possible in terms of:
   * Your operating system.
-Some command line commands are expressed as unix commands, but everything here should work on Windows as well.
+Some command line commands are expressed as UNIX commands, but everything here should work on Windows as well.
   * Your folder structure.
 All of the code here is written in a single file, `newpieceplease.js`
   * Your editor.
 Use whatever you want.
   * Your UI layer.
 You will see _examples_ of how the code will be used on the UI layer, be it command line or browser based, but you will not be building out the UI as part of the tutorial steps.
 * `async` and `await` are used prominently.
 Feel free to replace those with explicit `Promise` objects if you like.
 * Steps that **you** should complete are represented and highlighted as _diffs_.
-Example application code is represented as Javascript
+Example application code is represented as JavaScript
-* For the sake of keeping things focused, we will exclude any HTML or CSS from this tutorial and focus only on the Javascript code.
+* For the sake of keeping things focused, we will exclude any HTML or CSS from this tutorial and focus only on the JavaScript code.
 • _Italicized_ words are words which we think you should learn to become familiar with.
 • **Bolded** words are merely for textual emphasis.
 We want to make sure you don’t miss something!
 • Some typographical errors and misspellings - Javascript for JavaScript, decentralised instead of decentralized, and so on - will sneak in.
 If you see something, open a PR with a change!
 Check out our GitHub repository that this document is hosted in.
 All contributors will be credited.